-University of Manchester
+University of Liverpool

-What did you do while on the vacation scheme?
+What work did you get involved with on the vacation scheme?

 Which were the most enjoyable – and most challenging – aspects of the scheme?

 I enjoyed meeting people across all departments and gaining a true feel for life at DWF.
 Everyone was extremely welcoming so I felt like part of the team immediately.
 A positive and supportive culture is evident throughout every team and the non-hierarchical structure meant I could approach anyone.

 The scheme’s most challenging aspect was the mock client pitch, the scheme’s only assessed element.
 However, everyone was supportive of my team, which put us at ease ahead of the presentation.

 What key skills are required to have a successful experience on the vacation scheme?